 Again, at this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.

-Enclosed hereto you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+Enclosed with this letter is additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.

 For More Information: